Boredom at Work

 • Be 100% accurate - Always verify important information

 For most people, the free version is enough to get started.
-Upgrade to Plus if you use it heavily every day.
+Go is a new mid-tier for casual users who want more access.
+Upgrade to Plus if you use it heavily every day and want image/video generation.
+Pro is for power users who need unlimited access.

 Getting Started